DrkWithT/CPP_EnvFile/README.md

  - Run `project.zsh`.
 There should be a prompt for debug or optimized build.
 Choose which one you prefer.
  - Run `run_tests.zsh`.
 All of its _unit_ tests should pass, but there _may_ be a few extreme edge cases that I missed.
     - There are sample inputs in `testfiles` with a subset of dotenv file syntax.
  - Run `make clean_execs` to clean old executables.
-Object files remain in the `build` folder to speed up other compiling runs.
+Object files remain in the `build` folder to speed up other compiling runs unless `make clean_all` is ran.